Lemkein

 Lemkein is a seamount in the Western Pacific Ocean, west of Kwajalein.

 It is part of the Magellan Seamounts and is a volcanic seamount covered with sediments.
 Ferromanganese crusts occur in some places.
 Basalts in the form of pillow lavas altered to clay and zeoliths have been recovered from Lemkein.
+Like other Magellan Seamounts, it formed south of the equator and was moved to its present-day position by plate tectonics.